SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 designated initializers and convenience initializers, as described in :doc:`../LanguageGuide/Initialization`.

-The first form (shown in function-style syntax) is used to declare initializers for structures, enumerations, and designated initializers of classes and has the following form:
+The following form declares initializers for structures, enumerations, and designated initializers of classes:

 .. syntax-outline::